Developer: Nintendo EAD Publisher: Nintendo Release: 10/27/98 Genre: Racing

 The game’s focus on pure speed and the race are no more evident than in its track design.
 Adding twenty six more racers to the mix means every course is wider to accommodate everyone.
 The move to true 3d allowed Nintendo to create the kinds of manic twists and turns impossible on the SNES.
 Every track is a mass of hills, loops, and corkscrews along the lines of a roller coaster.
 Extreme G had this too but F-Zero X takes it further by allowing you to ride on walls and the ceiling.
 Practically every track has tunnels and pipes to take advantage of this feature.
 There’s nothing more awesome than to ride the walls of a half pipe and blow past the competition.
 In fact Big Blue is one giant cylinder you can navigate on all sides!

 The key to the game’s convincing sense of speed is its framerate.
 F-Zero X is one of the few racing games from that era to run at 60 frames per second and it shows.
 The game moves at a blistering pace and never slows down.
-Even with all thirty cars at the start explosions going off it never dips.
-Some serious sacrifices had to be made to achieve this however.
-Trackside detail is kept to a minimum and is disappointing.
-There are subtle specular highlighting effects on the cars but their construction is very simple.
+Even with all thirty cars at the start with explosions going off it never dips.
+There are major sacrifices to achieve this however.
+Trackside detail is at a minimum and is disappointing.
+There are subtle specular highlighting effects on the cars but their construction is simple.
 But considering the high framerate even in four-player split screen I would say the trade off is worth it.

 The orchestral tunes from the SNES have given way to a bitching rock score.
 It is very heavy on the electric guitar and awesome.
-Rock music isn’t my jam but I love the soundtrack here.
+Rock music is not my jam but I love the soundtrack here.
 Many of the returning courses have had their signature sound remixed; its different yet familiar.
-The sound quality isn’t the highest but overall I’d say they’ve done a pretty good job.
+The sound quality isn’t the highest but overall I would say they did a pretty good job.

 In Closing

-While it isn’t pretty F-Zero X shines in gameplay which is where it counts.
+While it is not pretty F-Zero X shines in gameplay which is where it counts.
 Even today it is still insanely fun with its speed and awesome track design.
 Nintendo took their time but more than delivered a worthy sequel and one of the better racing games of that generation.